carlfranklin/ScreenToolsDemo/README.md

 The demo looks for *Settings.json*.
 If it's there, it will be loaded and deserialized, otherwise the demo code will create the `Settings` object, serialize it, and save it to *Settings.json*.

+Read the comments where the `TextArea` objects are being created.
+The demo controls a webcam website, reacting to situations where the webcam pauses or freezes, keeping it going while the demo is running.

+> :point_up: **Note**: This demo does not condone manipulating websites with actions that may be prohibited by the website's license and/or usage agreement(s).
+Please use this demo for demonstration purposes only.

 *Program.cs*:

 ```c#